MarchallOakbow/ModernVTwin/README.md

 <li>How to open schematic file</li>
-Download CAD soft eagle from here <a href = "https://cadsoft.io/">eagle.io</a>
+Download CAD soft eagle from here <a href = "https://cadsoft.io/">eagle.io</a><br>
 Copy the repository or Download .sch file.
-And Open it with EagleCAD software.
+And Open it with EagleCAD software.<br>

 <li>Current status</li>
-The circuit is designed based on the Mesa V-twin.
+The circuit is designed based on the Mesa V-twin.<br>
-The power supply & mode switch circuit is changed according to current available parts in Japan.
+The power supply & mode switch circuit is changed according to current available parts in Japan.<br>

 <li>Changes coming soon...</li>
-DRC check
+DRC check<br>
-Extract BOM
+Extract BOM<br>
-Parts layout check
+Parts layout check<br>
-Pattern Drawing
+Pattern Drawing<br>
-PCB design
+PCB design<br>